Getting Started

 Updating Your Policy

 If you update your warranty.md, you must re-sign it with Sigil Warrant before redeploying.
 An updated but unsigned policy will be rejected at startup.
-The version field in your policy should be incremented to reflect the change — this makes the newpolicyHash in subsequent attestations distinguishable from the previous version.
+The version field in your policy should be incremented to reflect the change, making the newpolicyHash in subsequent attestations distinguishable from the previous version.

 Self-hosted Deployment